Welcome to the CanPKU Fundraisers webpage!

 The fundraiser was held in Sparwood and included light refreshments.
 Tickets were $45 each, with $25 of that going to CanPKU!

 Rosie P. chose the image to be painted.

 This was an amazingly unique fundraiser that allowed Rosie's mom Nicole to enjoy the evening as someone else ran the event for her once the registration was completed.
 We think they did a great job and applaud them for thinking outside the box on this fundraiser!
 Thanks for the donation!!

 PKU Walkathon Kamloops

 This event offered an inspiring and stress-free, guided painting session, and support CanPKU at the same time!
 Instructions will be given by a Professional Art Therapist and all materials will be provided.
 Attend this fun event and you will leave with your very own masterpiece!

 This event was held in Quebec.
 The admission fee is $35.00 per person.
 Artetvino will donate $10.00 of each charge collected to The Canadian PKU & Allied Disorders Inc. Space was limited to 40 participants.
 Thank you to Artetvino for this fundraiser!

 2014 Avery’s Ride for PKU.

-PKU uncle Kevin Dube cycled across Canada in 71 days in the summer of 2014 to raise awareness in honour of his niece, Avery.
-Read the Avery’s Ride Press Release – Jan 31, 2014.
+PKU uncle Kevin Dube cycled across Canada in 71 days through all weather and terrains in the summer of 2014 to raise awareness in honour of his niece, Avery.
+He was determined to make a difference for Avery and all those living with PKU.
+The route includes every provincial capital and the 16 cities with a PKU-treating clinic.
 Ultimately, this project generated dozens of media opportunities and raised over $50,000 for CanPKU.
 In 2015, CanPKU presented Kevin Dube with our Hero of PKU Award.